ocaml-community/awesome-ocaml/README.md

 - [Purely Functional Data Structures](http://www.amazon.co.uk/Purely-Functional-Structures-Chris-Okasaki/dp/0521631246/ref=sr_1_1?ie=UTF8&qid=1406279836&sr=8-1&keywords=functional+data+structures) - This is the first or only book focus on various data structures in FP world.
 A must-read one.

+## Code Analysis And Linters

+- [Mascot](http://mascot.x9c.fr/) - Mascot is a style-checker for OCaml sources
+- [pfff](https://github.com/facebook/pfff) – pfff is a set of tools and APIs to perform some static analysis, dynamic analysis, code visualizations, code navigations, or style-preserving source-to-source transformations such as refactorings on source code.

 ## Compilers

 - **Compilers Written in OCaml**: